 4) Reporting – any well designed POS solution should be able to give you daily, weekly, and monthly reports to help you understand the business so that you can make adjustments.
 Most store owners have no idea what kind of activity is going on at the register, like how many voids, no sales, drawer pops, returns, and item deletions any one cashier is doing on a daily basis.
 The crafty, dishonest employee recognizes this and takes advantage when you’re not looking.

 5) Automatic discounting – many cashiers struggle to give correct change, so there’s no reason you should put discounting decisions in their hands.
-POS technology should give you the ability to pre-program discounts to certain groups of customers (i.e. employees, senior citizens, hospital staff etc.) so that the cashier doesn’t have to decide whether the customer is due a discount.
+POS technology should give you the ability to pre-program discounts to certain groups of customers (i.e. employees, senior citizens, loyal customers etc.) so that the cashier doesn’t have to decide whether the customer is due a discount.

 These are just some of the ways a good POS solution will help you manage your employees to ensure they are doing right by you.
 To learn more about what pharmacy POS solutions can do, visit our website at www.rm-solutions.com or call us at 877-767-1060.